Cherry Hill, New Jersey: Civil Air Patrol

 The Jack Schweiker Composite Squadron, located at the Cherry Hill Army National Guard Armory is the Cherry Hill component of the Civil Air Patrol, a Congressionally chartered, federally supported, non-profit corporation that serves as the official civilian auxiliary of the United States Air Force.
 The Squadron has about 60 members, 40 of which are cadets and 20 of which are senior members.

 Public library

+The new library building which was completed in 2004.

 At 72000 sqft, the Cherry Hill Public Library is among the largest municipal libraries in New Jersey.
 The current facility was completed in December 2004 to replace the 1966 Malcolm Wells-designed structure at 1100 King's Highway North.
 The library is an agency of the Township's municipal government.

 Government

 Local government

 Created as Delaware Township in 1844, the community was first governed by a Township Committee.
 On May 19, 1951, the citizens adopted, in a special election, a Walsh Act Commission form of government, consisting of a three-member Board of Commissioners.
 In 1962, the Township's population passed the 30,000 mark and two additional Commissioners were elected.
 Following a study made by a Citizen's Advisory Committee, a special election was held in 1962.
 The township voted to change its form of government to the Council-Manager Plan A under the Faulkner Act.
 Five Council members were elected at-large in a May election to serve concurrent four-year terms.
 The Council members elected one of their own as Mayor, and a Township Manager served as the Chief Administrator of the Township.

 By 1975, after a Charter Study Commission report and the passage of a ballot referendum, the township adopted the Council-Manager Plan B form of government.
 Two features of the government were changed: council members were to be elected every two years for overlapping terms of four years and the number of Council members would increase from five to seven.

 After a 1981 referendum, the government changed yet again, this time to a Mayor-Council Plan B form of government.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a full-time 'strong' mayor who is elected directly by the people and seven council members who are elected at-large for staggered four-year terms, with either three or four seats up for election in odd-numbered years.
 After the passage of a ballot referendum in November 1986, voting or the mayor and council was shifted from a non-partisan May election to a partisan November election.